 How long will we retain the data?

 Data collection for this study ended in November 2015.
 We have completed all analyses of the data and the study was closed in February 2022.
 It is a requirement of Imperial College London, the organisation responsible for this study, that we hold data from our studies for 10 years after the study end date.
-We therefore plan to hold the data for this study until November 2025.
+We therefore plan to hold the data for this study until 2032.